Gurshan94/sampling_assignment/README.md

 Support Vector Machine
 K-Nearest Neighbors
 Each model is trained and tested with the five sampling techniques, and performance is evaluated using accuracy.

+After evaluating the performance of various sampling techniques combined with different machine learning models, the results revealed that RandomForestClassifier along with SMOTE sampling method had the most accuracy of 0.993450